 Shoji Nishio, Shihan

-Shoji Nishio’s lifetime of accomplishments included numerous rankings and honors in Japanese martial arts including 8th dan in Aikido, 7th dan in Nihon Iaido Zendoku, 6th dan in Kodokan Judo, 5th dan in Shindo Shizen Ryu Karate as well as training in Shindo Muso Ryu Jodo (staff) and Hozoin Ryu Yari (spear).
-He received the Budo Kyoryusho award from the Japanese Budo Federation for his lifetime contribution to the development and advancement of Aikido throughout the world.
+Shoji Nishio’s lifetime of accomplishments included numerous rankings and honors in Japanese martial arts including 8th dan in Aikido, 7th dan in Nihon Zendoku Iaido, 6th dan in Kodokan Judo, 5th dan in Shindo Shizen Ryu Karate as well as training in Shindo Muso Ryu Jodo (staff) and Hozoin Ryu Yari (spear).
+He received the Budo Koryusho award from the Japanese Budo Federation for his lifetime contribution to the development and advancement of Aikido throughout the world.

 Shoji Nishio was born in 1927 in the Aomori Prefecture of northern Japan.
 In 1942, at the age of 15, amidst the chaos of WW II, he moved to Tokyo where he began working for the Ministry of Finance in the Japanese Mint.
 At the same time he started practicing judo in a nearby dojo.
 The war ended August 15, 1945 and on September 1st he went to join the Kodokan, the world headquarters of judo.
 When he arrived the building was a mess, windows blown out from the bombings, and no one was there but an old caretaker.
 There were no application forms so Nishio just wrote his name on a plain piece of paper and left it there.
 Nishio recalls with amusement that he was the first person to join the Kodokan after the war.
 Sometimes he would go to train and nobody would be there so he would just spend the time practicing ukemi and then go home.